Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 I'll try to explain.

 The Keizer points a player A gets for a victory against Player B is just this value, Rank-Pb.
 I've introduced the column for purposes of manually recalculating the Keizer points.
-There were questions by my club mates....
+There were questions by club mates...

 Cf. the screenshot below, which is a part of a table of an example tournament.